RLY

-RLY (an acronym for Real Like You) are an English pop music girl group formed on The X Factor: The Band.
-They went onto win the series, subsequently signing to Syco Music.
-The band is composed of Halle Williams, Virginia Hampson, Kellimarie Willis, Jess Folley and Kyra West.
-In 2022, they got signed to Warner Records.
+RLY (an acronym for Real Like You) were an English-Irish pop music girl group formed on The X Factor: The Band.
+They went on to win the series, subsequently signing to Syco Music, before moving to Real / Darco Recordings in August 2022.
+The group was composed of Halle Williams, Virginia Hampson, Kellimarie Willis, Jess Folley and Kyra West.
+On 3 August 2023, the group released their debut single "Love Me Or Not".

 History

 In November 2019, each member of RLY auditioned for the ITV talent competition series The X Factor: The Band.
-Each member progressed to the bootcamp stage, where Jess Folley (who in 2017 had won The Voice Kids), Luena Martínez (who appeared in series 13), Seorsia Jack, Halle Williams and Kellimarie Willis (who in 2017 appeared on Got What It Takes?) were selected to be in the group.
+Each member progressed to the bootcamp stage, where Jess Folley (who in 2017 had won The Voice Kids), Luena Martinez (who appeared in series 13), Seorsia Jack, Halle Williams and Kellimarie Willis (who in 2017 appeared on Got What It Takes?) were selected to be in the group.
 However, judge Nicole Scherzinger later called Virginia Hampson back, giving her a place in the group.
 On 15 December 2019, RLY were announced as the winners, winning a record deal with Syco.
 As part of the competition they performed an original song, "Be Like Them".
 Unlike winners of The X Factor and The X Factor: Celebrity, RLY are the first winners of a British version of the show not to release a winners single following their win.

 After their win on The X Factor: The Band, Folley expressed that the group intend on releasing an album that is "new and original", and writing for the album started in January 2020.
-On 29 August 2020, Jack announced her departure from the group, stating that she wanted to pursue a solo career.
-On 9 August 2022, Martínez's departure from RLY was announced and the group became signed to Warner Records.
-On 2nd January 2023, a new member, Kyra West, was announced on the groups social media pages.
+On 29 August 2020, Seorsia announced her departure from the group, stating that she wanted to pursue a solo career.
+On 9 August 2022, Martinez's departure from RLY was announced and the group became signed to Warner Records.
+On 2 January 2023, a new member, Kyra West, was announced on the groups social media pages.

-On 6th January 2023, the group teased new music with an unreleased demo called 'Love Me Or Not', which was uploaded to their SoundCloud.
+On 6 January 2023, the group teased new music with an unreleased demo called "Love Me Or Not", which was uploaded to their SoundCloud.
+The song was later finalised and released on 3 August 2023 as the groups debut single through Real / Darco Recordings.
+On 21 September 2023, RLY released the song "Superpower".
+They followed it with the singles "Safe & Sound" and "Ring The Alarm".
+Their debut EP, Generation, was released on 18 April 2024.
+On 28 May 2024, RLY released the single "Restroom Booth Confessions".
+In June 2024, Hampson announced that the group had decided to disband, and that the members would all pursue solo careers.